bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/resources/colonial_coloring_page.md

 ## Step-by-Step Instructional Procedures
 1. **Preparation (10-15 minutes, pre-lesson)**:
    - **Option 1: Online Search**: Search for a free printable (e.g., “colonial Antigua coloring page”) on a site like a teacher resource page or coloring website.
 Download and print one page showing a colonial scene (e.g., church, street).
+Consider [this example](https://colorconfetti.com/img/guatemala-coloring-page-w3.png)
    - **Option 2: Hand-Draw**: On blank paper, sketch a simple colonial scene (e.g., a church with a bell tower, cobblestone path, a person in a hat).
 Use clear, bold outlines suitable for coloring.
    - Optionally, gather reference images online to guide drawing or discuss during coloring.
 2. **Introduction (5 minutes, during Lesson 1)**: